Reaching your retirement goals is easy even if you only know a little about investing.

 4. Finding the time to invest

 This is a big one, or at least it is the most often used excuse.
-We all have busy lives, but somehow you need to find time to create an investment strategy.
+We all have busy lives, but you need to find time to create an investment strategy.
 If you don’t take time to plan for the future, all that business that consumes your working life won’t pay off.

 Studies show Americans take more time planning vacation than planning their financial future.
 While vacation is important, you need to plan for the ultimate vacation – retirement.